 Another month and another round-up of Malaga events.
-In this post we look at what’s on in Malaga in February.
+In this post we look at what’s on in Malaga in February (with an extra day this year).
 Like January, this is usually a quiet month for tourism and those lucky enough to visit get most of the attractions in Malaga almost to themselves.

 But just because it’s low tourist season doesn’t mean there isn’t much to do.
 February is a very colourful month with the celebration of Carnival.
 It’s also a romantic affair with Valentine’s Day and of course, there’s plenty of music, art, fun runs and some great markets.
 Read on to discover what’s on in Malaga in February.

 Malaga celebrates the Day of Andalucia on Friday 28 February when banks, businesses and shops will be closed.
 Bars and restaurants should be open as usual along with museums and monuments.
 The Museum of Malaga will be on its public holiday timetable (9am to 3pm).
 Note that all museums have free entry on 28 February.
 For a guide to public holidays in Malaga in 2020, read this.

 One of the highlights of the year and definitely one of the loudest and brightest.
 Malaga Carnival runs late this year and takes place from 21 February to 1 March 2020.
 Expect a week of celebrations, music, dancing, parades and of course, lots of dressing up.
 To find out what’s on at Malaga Carnival, check out our dedicated post.

 This is still going strong in February with some excellent performances (mostly in Spanish) at the Cervantes and Echegaray Theatres.
 You can see the full programme for the Malaga Theatre Festival here.